DgFutureLab/tekrice/README.md

 # Things to do for initial test-deployment in November

-Trial run: Have the system run for a week without fail Let’s deploy a saboten on the DG roof.
+##Trial run - Have the system run for a week without fail
+Let’s deploy a saboten on the DG roof.
 If range is a problem we can leave the edge node of Dave’s desk, or Hector can sneak it into Hayashisans office next time he has a meeting there.

-Backend - Use Satoyama API.
+###Backend - Use Satoyama API.
 It’s more or less ready for what we need.

-Edge node improments
+###Edge node improments

   1. Still some stability issues that are buggering the hell out of me